InformaticsMatters/docker-rdkit/README.md

 ## Build and run

-Create the docker images like this:
+Since October 2023 we have switched to a multi-stage build and are building images for amd64 and arm64 architectures.

-`./build.sh`
+Thanks to @nmunro and @artran for assistance with building on arm64.

-This builds the main `rdkit-build` image and then extracts the deb and rpm packages and the Java artifacts from it for use in assembling the other images, and then assembles those `rdkit-python-debian`, `rdkit-java-debian` and `rdkit-tomcat-debian` images.
+You need to use the `buildx` extensions to build these images.
+The Dockerfile-debian is the multi-stage Dockerfile that builds all the images, and it is run by executing `build-debian.sh`, which is parameterised through the contents of `params.sh`.

-Push the images to Docker Hub like this:
+The `build` stage builds RDKit form the appropriate GitHub branch for RDKit, and creates the deb packages and the Java artifacts from it for use in the `python`, `java`, `tomcat` and `cartridge` stages.

-`./push.sh`
+Each subsequent stage is run separately and the images pushed to dockerhub.
+Note: only the amd64 is currently built for the `tomcat` image.

 Run the Python image like this:

-`docker run -it --rm informaticsmatters/rdkit-python-debian:<tag_name> python`
+`docker run -it --rm informaticsmatters/rdkit-python3-debian:<tag_name> python`

 Run the Java image like this: